-^{} Negative fair value contracts include transactions with a negative total market revaluation at the balance sheet date.
-Revaluation of cross currency interest rate swaps and interest rate swap is divided into factors of individual currencies.
+Negative fair value contracts include transactions with a negative total market revaluation at the balance sheet date.
+Revaluation of cross-currency interest rate swaps and interest rate swap is divided into factors of individual currencies.

-The Group had outstanding payable from foreign exchange swaps as at 31 December 2022.
+The Group had no outstanding payable from foreign exchange swaps as at 31 December 2023.

-31 Dece mber 2022 31 December 2021
+In thousands of Czech crowns Foreign exchange forwards and swaps: fair values, as at the reporting period, of - USD receivable on settlement (+) USD payable on settlement (-) 31 Dece mber 2023 31 December 2022

-In thousands of Czech crowns Contracts with positive fair value Contracts with negative fair value Contracts with positive fair value Contracts with negative fair value
+Contracts with positive fair value Contracts with negative fair value Contracts with positive fair value Contracts with negative fair value

 Foreign exchange forwards and swaps:

 fair values, as at the reporting period, of

-- USD receivable on settlement (+) - - - -
+- USD receivable on settlement (+) - - -

-USD payable on settlement (-) - - - (439)
+USD payable on settlement (-) -

 - EUR payable on settlement (-) - - - -

-- CZK receivable on settlement (+) - - - 427
+- CZK receivable on settlement (+) - - -

 Net fair value of foreign exchange

-forwards and swaps - current - - - (12)
+forwards and swaps - current - - - -